bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/Object-Oriented-Programming-in.md

       }
     }

--   <span id="68fd">We can simply declare our own method of the same name in our child class to override our parent’s version of `getInformation()`</span>
+-   <span id="68fd">We can simply declare our own method of the same name in our child class to override our parent's version of `getInformation()`</span>

 ---